Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 - I may have flipped some of the motor-wires, so you might need to add or remove a `!` from your stepper pin to reverse that specific motor.
 - The PID settings are probably different too for your device.
 You can comment out the PID settings to use the default klipper ones.
 - The extruder is rotation tuned, but yours might be different.
 Though it's probably a good baseline.
-- The pressure advance should be tuned.
+- The *pressure advance* should be tuned.
 It's different for *every printer*, *every temperature* and *every filament*...
+- The *rotation_distance* should also be calibrated per printer

 ## [tmc.cfg](./tmc.cfg)
 - Nothing is tuned here right now, but it's a conservative *(i think)* baseline.

 ## [bed.cfg](./bed.cfg)
 - The Max and Min temp are klipper *STOP* commands, which is why they are put a bit above and below the normal operating temp
+- *min_temp: 18* might be to cold for a garage or something

 ## [fans.cfg](./fans.cfg)
 - You can change the *kick-on* time, I just guessed something and it seems to work :shrug:
 - Same with the *off_below*

 ## [leviq_probe.cfg](./leviq_probe.cfg)
 - It's set up for using KAMP.
-It probably works without but it's recommended for QoL
+It probably works without but it's recommended for QoL.
+- *mesh_min*, *mesh_max* etc. shouldn't be printer specific but it's good to check.
+The values correspond to the white lines on the bed.

 ## [macros.cfg](./macros.cfg)
 - Start macro in here instead of slicer for ease of access